 6. MTHFR SNPs affects BH4 metabolism and consequently Nitric Oxide production

-Resync is not the first to share with you scientific data on this “miracle molecule”.
-Four separate fields of research –toxicology, immunology, cardiovascular pharmacology, and neurobiology –converged to focus their efforts on nitric oxide.
-This merge led to the discovery of its biosynthesis and wide-ranging role as a messenger and effector molecule which led to the awarding of the Nobel Prize.
+Resync is not the first to share scientific data on this “miracle molecule.”
+Four separate fields of research – toxicology, immunology, cardiovascular pharmacology, and neurobiology – converged to focus their efforts on nitric oxide.
+This merge led to the discovery of its biosynthesis and wide-ranging role as a messenger and effector molecule, which led to the awarding of the Nobel Prize.

 Both Lou Ignarro and Ferid Murad, spoke about the field of nitric oxide and how much its research has developed since the discovery of endogenous nitric oxide in 1986.
-They both emphasized research publications in a variety of areas in biology, medicine, and excited everyone on the ongoing numerous therapies that have been and will continue to be developed.
+They both emphasized research publications in a variety of areas in biology, medicine, and excited everyone about the numerous ongoing therapies that have been and will continue to be developed.

 Newest research allows Resync to utilize the scientific data, continue clinical protocols, and provide the public with safe and valuable products to support nitric oxide levels.

-At the end of December of 2019, Resync finalized a human study on females and males with The University of Memphis.
+At the end of December 2019, Resync finalized a human study on females and males with The University of Memphis.
 The exciting research results were published in early 2020.
-Resync also conducted another study on heart health in Canada, clearly showing that Resync Recovery supports heart health.
+Resync also conducted another study on heart health in Canada, clearly showing that Resync supports heart & endothelial health.

 10th International Conference on the Biology, Chemistry and Therapeutic Applications of Nitric Oxide.
 Oxford, UK, 2018.